stuerp/foo_midi/docs/README.md

 This player is a wrapper for the BASSMIDI library by [Un4seen](https://www.un4seen.com/).
 The required libraries to use it are included with the component.

-It requires an SF2, SF2Pack, SFZ or SF3 soundfont to provide the instrument samples.
-See [Sound Fonts](#sound-fonts).
+It requires an SF2, SF2Pack or SFZ soundfont to provide the instrument samples.
+See [Soundfonts](#soundfonts).

-A custom SFList format is also supported to further tweak the sound fonts and instruments used during playback.
+A custom SFList format is also supported to further tweak the soundfonts and instruments used during playback.

 ### FluidSynth (Optional, Wavetable)

 This player is a wrapper for the [FluidSynth](https://www.fluidsynth.org/) library.

 It requires an SF2, SF2Pack, SFZ or SF3 soundfont or a DLS-compatible wave set to provide the instrument samples.
-See [Sound Fonts](#sound-fonts).
+See [Soundfonts](#soundfonts).

 > [!Important]
 > You need to download the libraries from [GitHub](https://github.com/FluidSynth/fluidsynth/releases/) and configure their path on the **[MIDI Player / Paths](#paths)** preferences page before FluidSynth becomes available as a player.